Sanday Airport

-Sanday Airport is located 20 NM north northeast of Kirkwall Airport on Sanday, Orkney Islands, Scotland.
+Sanday Airport is located on Sanday, Orkney Islands, Scotland, 20 NM northnortheast of Kirkwall.

 Sanday Aerodrome has a CAA Ordinary Licence (Number P541) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Orkney Islands Council).
 The aerodrome is not licensed for night use.

 In 2017, a golden Islander plane made a special island-hopping flight from Kirkwall to five of Orkney's north isles.
 The flight marked the 50th anniversary of scheduled services operated by Loganair and during the trip it landed at Sanday before heading on to North Ronaldsay.